triggermesh/docs/README.md

-We would love your feedback and help on this documentation, so don't hesitate to let us know what is wrong and how we could improve them, just file an [issue](https://github.com/triggermesh/docs/issues/new) or join those of use who are maintaining them and submit a [PR](https://github.com/triggermesh/docs/compare)
+We would love your feedback and help on this documentation, so don't hesitate to let us know what is wrong and how we could improve them, just file an [issue](https://github.com/triggermesh/docs/issues/new) or join those of us who are maintaining them and submit a [PR](https://github.com/triggermesh/docs/compare)